jtmerritt/BeSocial/README.md

 ***Future***
+- add another option to the CAB:
+    - Move selection to another group
+    -
+- Event Entry Fragment: Add a mapping interface button to pull a new address/place
+- context/item help

 - group stats must be collected just like contact stats
 + Word cloud
     - words you use with others but don't use with the current contact